Southbank Centre: 2018 refurbishment

 Arts Council England awarded a £16m grant towards a two-year programme of repairs and conservation work on the Queen Elizabeth Hall, Purcell Room and Hayward Gallery in May 2014 and the scheme was granted planning permission in May 2015.
 The Southbank Centre also received funding for the conservation and limited alteration scheme, known as "Let the Light In", from the Heritage Lottery Fund and was raising funds from individuals for the final £3 million required.

 This more conservation-orientated approach has also included joining with the National Trust to make the centre's 1960s buildings' contribution to the Brutalist movement better known.
 The buildings re-opened in 2018 following completion of the works.

-Response to 2020 pandemic
+2020s

 In response to the COVID-19 pandemic, which halted live performances and closed exhibitions, most of the centre's 600 employees were furloughed, and in July 2020 up to 400 were expected to be made redundant.
 The Hayward Gallery reopened in August but the Royal Festival Hall and Queen Elizabeth Hall were expected to remain closed until April 2021.

+The complex was granted listed building status in 2026, encompassing all of its buildings and their associated walkways and public spaces including the skatepark, all of which are now Grade II listed, with the exception of the Royal Festival Hall and National Theatre, which were already Grade I and Grade II listed respectively.
+This followed decades of government refusal to accept the listing of the complex in its entirety.
+In May 2026, to mark its 75th anniversary, the centre ran a project named A Poet In Every Port in which a mobile library travelled to 11 different ports across the UK.
+Each stop included workshops, events and a poetry studio.